liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/03-creating-managed-beans-to-use-services.markdown

 getters/setters, but these properties are of the view, not the underlying data model.

-- **Controller (View) Managed Bean:** This type of managed bean serves the *Controller* concern of the MVC design pattern.
+- **View (Controller) Managed Bean:** This type of managed bean serves the *Controller* concern of the MVC design pattern.
 This bean executes business logic and returns a navigation outcome to the JSF navigation handler.
-Controller managed beans typically have JSF action methods.
+View managed beans typically have JSF action methods.
 For the sake of this learning path, the controller bean will be referred to as the *view* bean, since it controls a portlet's views (pages).